U.S. flag

 Suggestive Findings

-• Presence of succinylacetone, measured directly from the newborn blood spot by tandem mass spectroscopy, is pathognomonic for tyrosinemia type 1.
+• The presence of succinylacetone, measured directly from the newborn dried blood spot by MS/MS, is pathognomonic for tyrosinemia type I.

-• Elevated tyrosine or methionine concentration in the blood suggests liver disease, which can be from a variety of causes; the diagnosis of tyrosinemia type I should be further evaluated by quantification of plasma or urinary succinylacetone.
+• Elevated tyrosine or methionine concentration in the blood suggests liver disease, which can be due to a variety of causes (see Differential Diagnosis and American College of Medical Genetics and Genomics [ACMG] Tyrosine Elevated Algorithm); the diagnosis of tyrosinemia type I should be confirmed by quantification of plasma or urinary succinylacetone.

 • Severe liver disease in young infants

-• Signs of renal disease, rickets, and/or neurologic crises in children older than age six months
+• Signs of kidney disease, rickets, and/or neurologic crises in children older than age six months

 • Increased succinylacetone concentration in the blood and excretion in the urine

-Note: (1) Increased excretion of succinylacetone in the urine of a child with liver failure or severe renal disease is a pathognomonic sign of tyrosinemia type I. (2) Many laboratories require that measurement of succinylacetone be specifically requested when ordering urine organic acids.
+Note: (1) Increased excretion of succinylacetone in the urine of a child with liver failure or severe kidney disease is pathognomonic for tyrosinemia type I when present.
+(2) Many laboratories require that measurement of succinylacetone concentration be specifically requested when ordering urine organic acids.

-• Elevated plasma concentration of tyrosine, methionine, and phenylalanine
+• Elevated tyrosine, methionine, and phenylalanine concentration on plasma amino acids

-Note: (1) Changes in serum concentration of alpha-fetoprotein (AFP) and prothrombin time / partial thromboplastin time (PT/PTT) are more severe in tyrosinemia type I than in nonspecific liver disease and are often the presenting findings in tyrosinemia type I. (2) Transaminases and bilirubin are only modestly elevated, if at all.
-(3) An individual with liver disease and normal serum concentration of AFP and normal PT/PTT has a low probability of having tyrosinemia type I.
+Note: (1) Changes in serum concentration of AFP and increased prothrombin time and PTT are more severe in individuals with tyrosinemia type I than in those with nonspecific liver disease and are often the presenting findings in tyrosinemia type I. (2) Transaminases and bilirubin are only modestly elevated if at all.
+(3) An individual with liver disease and normal serum concentration of AFP and normal prothrombin time and PTT has a low probability of having tyrosinemia type I [Chinsky et al 2017].

 Establishing the Diagnosis

-The diagnosis of tyrosinemia type I is established in a proband with characteristic biochemical findings (increased succinylacetone concentration in the blood and urine; elevated plasma concentrations of tyrosine, methionine, and phenylalanine; and elevated urinary concentration of tyrosine metabolites and the compound δ-ALA) and/or by identification of biallelic pathogenic variants in FAH on molecular genetic testing (see Table 1).
+The molecular diagnosis of tyrosinemia type I is established in a proband with suggestive findings by identification of biallelic pathogenic (or likely pathogenic) variants in FAH by molecular genetic testing (see Table 1).

 Table 1.